fernandosanchezmunoz/simplevnc/README.md

 simplevnc
 =====

-Container image designed to provide interactive access to a minimalistic graphical interface through a web browser.
+Container image designed to provide interactive access to a minimalistic graphical interface through a VNC client.

 Based on Alpine linux and a VNC server.